-In order to communicate or transfer the data from one computer to another computer we need some address.
-In Computer Network various types of address are introduced; each works at different layer.
-Media Access Control Address is a physical address which works at Data Link Layer.
-In this article, we will discuss about addressing in DLL, which is MAC Address.
+To communicate or transfer data from one computer to another computer, we need some address.
+In Computer Networks various types of addresses are introduced; each works at a different layer.
+Media Access Control Address is a physical address that works at the Data Link Layer.
+In this article, we will discuss addressing DLL, which is MAC Address.

-MAC Addresses are unique 48-bits hardware number of a computer, which is embedded into network card (known as Network Interface Card) during the time of manufacturing.
-MAC Address is also known as Physical Address of a network device.
+MAC Addresses are unique 48-bit hardware number of a computer, which is embedded into a network card (known as a Network Interface Card during the time of manufacturing.
+MAC Address is also known as the Physical Address of a network device.
 In IEEE 802 standard, Data Link Layer is divided into two sublayers –

 - Logical Link Control(LLC) Sublayer

 MAC address is used by the Media Access Control (MAC) sublayer of the Data-Link Layer.
 MAC Address is worldwide unique since millions of network devices exist and we need to uniquely identify each.

 MAC Address is a 12-digit hexadecimal number (6-Byte binary number), which is mostly represented by Colon-Hexadecimal notation.
 The First 6 digits (say 00:40:96) of the MAC Address identify the manufacturer, called OUI (Organizational Unique Identifier).
 IEEE Registration Authority Committee assigns these MAC prefixes to its registered vendors.